Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

 Portraits of Gertraud Junge (right) Adolf Hitler’s secretary and Sophie Scholl (left) who started the Nazi Resistance Movement, The White Rose.
 Scholl was executed by guillotine the same year Junge started working for Hitler. (imgkid.com)

 Rationalization is a powerful thing.
 So powerful, it has the ability to convince a person their actions are in the right, even while they are in the midst of one of the darkest examples of Man’s inhumane treatment to his fellow man.

-Such is the case for Oskar Groning and his time served as an SS guard at the Nazi extermination camp of Auschwitz during the Second World War.
+Such is the case for Oskar Groening and his time served as an SS guard at the Nazi extermination camp of Auschwitz during the Second World War.

 Part II discussed the influence Neptune’s current transit through its ruling sign of Pisces can have societally, namely by affecting “Truth”.
 In both its evolved and unevolved forms, Neptune in its natural sign takes the concept of Truth to an almost archetypal level.
 But where the evolved side of Neptune in Pisces embraces the righteousness of high minded Truthfulness, the unevolved side does the same, but in a deceptively pure aura of thorough and utter self-deception.

-Oskar Groning’s words and actions have reflected both sides of this astrological concept.
+Oskar Groening’s words and actions have reflected both sides of this astrological concept.

 The Bookkeeper of Auschwitz

-Before War broke out, Oskar Groning had worked as both a bank teller and an accountant.
-During the War, Groning still put his financial background to active use, but this time around his skills and experience were applied to concentration camp culture and its “unorthodox” rules and regulations.
+Before War broke out, Oskar Groening had worked as both a bank teller and an accountant.
+During the War, Groening still put his financial background to active use, but this time around his skills and experience were applied to concentration camp culture and its “unorthodox” rules and regulations.